juji-io/datalevin/doc/server.md

 When a client (for now, just the Datalevin library itself) opens a Datalevin database using a connection URI, i.e.
 "dtlv://&lt;username&gt;:&lt;password&gt;@&lt;hostname&gt;:&lt;port&gt;/&lt;db-name&gt;?store=datalog|kv",
 instead of a local path name, a connection to the server is attempted.

-So the same functions for local databases work on the remote databases.
+The same functions for local databases work on the remote databases.
 The remote access is transparent to function callers.

 ## Implementation